AdobeDocs/marketo-learn.en/help/dynamic-chat/product-tour.md

 # Product tour of Dynamic Chat

 Dynamic Chat is a new chatbot solution built for marketing and sales.
-It is natively integrated with Marketo, which enables you to use Dynamic chat as a new channel in your cross-channel marketing.
+It is natively integrated with Marketo Engage, which enables you to use Dynamic Chat as a new channel in your cross-channel marketing.
 It is simple to use and easy to set up.
 Take a quick product tour:

 >[!VIDEO](https://video.tv.adobe.com/v/340473/?quality=12&learn=on)